-\begin{itemize} \item We find an approximately universal scaling of magnetic field strength with star formation rate in galaxies ($\alpha \sim 0.2 - 0.3$).
+\begin{itemize}[label=-] \item We find an approximately universal scaling of magnetic field strength with SFR in galaxies ($\alpha \sim 0.2 - 0.3$).
 This scaling is preserved across galaxy masses (from dwarf to spiral galaxies), inclinations, neutral phases (CNM and WNM), and galactic environments.

 \item The star formation surface density follows the expectation for SN-driven ISM turbulence, and turbulence-regulated magnetic field strength ($\alpha_\Sigma \sim 1/3$; \citealt{Schleicher2013}).
-Remarkably, when expressed in terms of $\Sigma_{\mathrm{SFR}}$, all systems align along the common sequence defined by our simulated galaxies, independent of their individual slopes.
+Remarkably, when expressed in terms of $\Sigma_{\mathrm{SFR}}$, all systems align along the common sequence defined by our simulated galaxies, independently of their individual slopes.

-\item The $B$-sSFR relation provides the largest segregation between environments and galaxy types, both in terms of magnetic field strength normalization and its power-law index.
+\item The $B$-sSFR relation provides the largest segregation between environments and galaxy types, both in terms of magnetic field strength normalisation and its power-law index.
 All systems, however, remain broadly consistent with a common scaling of $\alpha \sim 0.3$.

-\item All energy components (i.e., turbulent, magnetic, CRs, and thermal) in our simulated galaxies increase with star formation, with the magnetic energies displaying the steepest dependence.
-While these trends are both present in both the CNM and WNM phases, we measure a steeper increase of the CRs and turbulent components with sSFR in the CNM phase.
+\item All energy components (i.e. turbulent, magnetic, CRs, and thermal) in our simulated galaxies increase with star formation, with the magnetic energies displaying the steepest dependence.
+While these trends are both present in both the CNM and WNM phases, we measure a steeper increase in the CRs and turbulent components with sSFR in the CNM phase.